 Much research has been done on the technique, but the research has been poorly conducted and unfortunately is of little scientific value.
 But honestly, any form of meditation is likely to create positive changes in your life, so why not try TM.

 Similar to Transcendental Meditation, mantra and japa meditation involve the repetition of a mantra, sound or divine name.
 This type of meditation practice is often practiced with a mala.
 A mala is a necklace, similar to a rosary, with 108 beads on it.
 The mantra is repeated 108 times either softly spoken or internally repeated.
 This type of ancient meditation practice is used in many different religious traditions like Hinduism, Buddhism, Jainism and Sikhism.
+You could even say it is similar to praying with a rosary.

 A handmade green sandalwood meditation mala.